Friday police reports for Killeen, Heights, Cove, and Lampasas

 Lampasas

-Suspicious person reported at 6:10 p.m.
-Friday in the 100 block of West Third Street.

-Suspicious person reported at 6:47 p.m.
-Friday in the 100 block of E.E.
-Ohnmeiss Drive.

-Suspicious vehicle reported at 6:57 p.m.
-Friday in the 800 block of McLean Street.
+Reckless driver reported at 2:01 p.m.
+Friday in the 800 block of Casbeer Street.

-Assailant arrested on charge of driving intoxicated at 8 p.m.
-Friday in the 900 block of South Key Avenue.

 (0) comments